outrageousaddy76000/Academic-Dashboard/README.md

 Welcome to the Academic Dashboard for Rajiv Gandhi Institute of Petroleum Technology (RGIPT).
 This dashboard provides comprehensive academic information for students and faculty members.

+Do look at the presentation to get a better idea about the project.

 ## Getting Started

 ### Prerequisites